noahcollins/transcriptions/58-a-team-groupon.md

 00:17 - **Daniel Shaw**: Hello and welcome to NodeUp!
 This is NodeUp 58 and today we're gonna do another Node Teams show.
 I'm joined today by Team Groupon.
 A great story where Groupon has transformed and been one of the great success stories or moving from Rails to node.
 I'm joined today by [Sean Massa](http://twitter.com/endangeredmassa), [Sean McCullough](http://twitter.com/mcculloughsean), [Adam Geitgey](https://twitter.com/ageitgey), [Laura Roman](https://engineering.groupon.com/).
 Today, our sponsors are Joyent, Clock, and &yet.
 New sponsor: welcome Joyent!
 Thanks for sponsoring NodeUp.
 So, I'm @dshaw I run The Node Firm.
 We help business be successful with node through training, consulting, and support.
 Let's go through and have everyone introduce themselves.
 Sean, you want to kick it off?

+[Laughter]

+01:20 - Yeah, we already made that mistake.
+Unfortunately, we have two Seans.
+I think you meant Sean Massa, right?

+[Laughter]

 01:27 - **Sean Massa**: I'm a node developer at Groupon.
 I really love testing and community.
 I work on testing tools and we'll talk some about that.
 I also run the Chicago NodeJS and Geekfest meetups in Chicago.

 01:40 - **Sean McCullough**: I've been working at Groupon for a couple years.
 I was the one who started playing around with node at Groupon and helped make it a reality here and I've been starting to evangelize it for other teams who want to make the big switch.